fivetran/dbt_hubspot_source/README.md

   hubspot_contact_merge_audit_enabled: true               # Enables the use of the CONTACT_MERGE_AUDIT table (deprecated by Hubspot v3 API) for removing merged contacts in the final models.
                                                           # If false, ~~~contacts will still be merged~~~, but using the CONTACT.property_hs_calculated_merged_vids field
-                                                          # Default = false for non-Bigquery users;  true for Bigquery users
+                                                          # Default = false for non-Bigquery users;  true for Bigquery users!!
   # Sales

   hubspot_sales_enabled: false                            # Disables all sales models